EsotericSoftware/kryonetty/README.md

 KryoNetty is a Java library that provides clean and simple API for efficient TCP client/server network communication using [Netty](http://netty.io/).
 KryoNetty uses the [Kryo serialization library](https://github.com/EsotericSoftware/kryo) to automatically and efficiently transfer object graphs across the network.

 KryoNetty is very similar to [KryoNet](https://github.com/EsotericSoftware/kryonet), which does the exact same thing but using its own NIO-based networking.
 KryoNet also has more features than KryoNetty.
-This fork of KryoNetty will not be developed in dependency of the official project, but will differ more and more from KryoNet in the course of development.

 ## Documentation